| Weapons of Our War - Part IV

 Now of course enough quantity of a single team could do the job in some

 cases but that really is not efficient or practical.
-Unless the land you
+Unless the

 protect is far inland away from water then perhaps you may not need a

 Navy.
-We understand though that we are surrounded from every side as
+We understand though that we are surrounded from every side

 Christians.